topps2k/simpleab-sdk-js/README.md

 - `apiURL` (string): The URL of the SimpleAB API.
 You can use the `BaseAPIUrls` object for common API endpoints.
 - `apiKey` (string): Your API key for authentication.
 - `experiments` (string[]): An array of experiment IDs to preload (optional).
 - `flushInterval` (number): The interval in milliseconds for flushing tracked metrics (optional, default is 60000 ms or 1 minute).
+Use the `FlushIntervals` class for predefined values.

 ### `BaseAPIUrls`